Hanwant/TuringMachines/README.md

 <br>
 Given an initial 'state' and a current position, the instruction set for each state tells the machine what to write, where to move next and which state (and thus instruction set) to move to next.
-Implmented here are 2 'colours' that they can be written to the tape (I.e 0 or 1).
+Implmented here are 2 'colours' that can be written to the tape (I.e 0 or 1).
 The script generalizes to any number of states.

 <br>